Mayland Earth to Sky Park & Bare Dark Sky Observatory

 The Mayland Earth to Sky Park and Bare Dark Sky Observatory is the first whose outdoor lighting consists entirely of fully-shielded, low-color-temperature light emitting diode (LED) fixtures.
 Jon Wilmesherr, MCC Director of Learning Resources Center and Distance Education, and who led the effort to secure the IDA award, is optimistic that the Star Park will serve as a model for lighting conservation and highlighting the urgent need for the preservation of the natural night sky.
 Wilmesherr retrofitted all the existing outdoor lighting at the park with new state-of-the-art Cree LED light bulbs, each using only 6 watts of electricity.
 The lights fit all the optimum specifications for brightness, color temperature, and low wattage.
 Cree is a North Carolina company with headquarters in Durham.

 Want to visit the Star Park?

 - The GPS coordinates are: 35°55′52″N 082°11′03″W

 - The physical address is: 66 Energy Exchange Dr, Burnsville, NC 28714

 - Need a place to stay?
 There are wonderful options nearby in Mitchell County, Yancey County, and Avery County.

-Please note that visitors to the Estatoe facility, including the Star Park, are here at their own risk, and will hold Mayland Community College harmless in the event of an incident.
-The road to the Estatoe Center is steep and winding, and there may be large trucks on the way to and from the neighboring waste transfer station.
+Please note that visitors to the Mayland Earth to Sky Park and Bare Dark Sky Observatory, including the Star Park, are here at their own risk, and will hold Mayland Community College harmless in the event of an incident.
+The road to the ESP is steep and winding, and there may be large trucks on the way to and from the neighboring waste transfer station.
 You may hear noise from MCC’s firing range which is nearby.
-Be aware that we are raising pigs at the Estatoe Center.

 See current conditions.